MVX-star/GeoFS-After-Dark/README.md

 This opens the developer console, where you can paste code.

 🔹 Step 3: Paste Your Script
-Copy your add-on code
+Copy your add-on code.
-Paste it into the console
+Paste it into the console.
-Press Enter
+Press Enter.

 >IMPORTANT: You will have to do this manually every time you open GeoFS.
 Tampermonkey is recommended since you do not have to do it every time.